afry/energy-trading-simulator/README.md

         python main.py

 This will populate the results folder with outputs.
-In addition, a [log file](trading-platform-poc.log) is generated and stored in the repository root.
+In addition, a [log file](logfiles/trading-platform-poc.log) is generated and stored in the "logfiles" directory.

 ## Run Streamlit GUI
 To run the streamlit GUI, make sure streamlit and altair are installed in your venv